anhkhoatranle30/livestream2021-client/README.md

 ## Description

-This project was made to get my hand dirty on Redux basics
+This project was made to get my hand dirty on Redux basics, Google OAuth 2.0 API, React Router.
+You can visit : https://khoa-livestream2021-react.netlify.app/

 ## Problems